-I usually grab a bag that serves double duty for the plan and the ship.
+I usually grab a bag that serves double duty for the plane and the ship.
 I love a sturdy oversized extra large tote.
-A big tote has lots of room to load up on carry on essentials for you and your family members.
+A big tote has lots of room to load up on carry-on essentials for you and your family members.
 We usually take turns carrying it.

 Which leads to the next point:

 Should you have one family bag?
 Or, should everyone pack and carry their own individual cruise bag?
-This may turn on the age of your kids and amount of stuff you want to tote on.
-If you decide on one large bag for multiple people, consider using some small packing cubes or ziploc style bags to help keep things organized.
+This may turn on the age of your kids and the amount of stuff you want to tote on.
+If you decide on one large bag for multiple people, consider using some small packing cubes or Ziploc-style bags to help keep things organized.

 What Should Be In Your Cruise Bag When You’re Boarding A Cruise Ship?

 If you have spent a few days in the embarkation port city, then use this as a checklist for assembling or refreshing your travel bag.
 Or, when you are flying in the same day, you can simply make sure that your plane carry-on items include these cruise essentials.
 (We have compiled these tips into a checklist of cruise carry-on essentials which you can download at the end of this post.)